vetcalc/vetcalc-db-tool/scripts/README.md

 # Why

-Here are scripts for managing the Postgres database using podman on Fedora Linux.
+Here are scripts for managing the Postgres database using podman.

 The scripts are written in Python to promote readability, though the same functionality could have been performed in Bash or some other POSIX shell.